Tugcga/py3dscene/README.md

 The module require compiled bindings for [TinyGLTF](https://github.com/syoyo/tinygltf) module.
 Sources for these bindings contained in ```bin_src/FormatIO/``` It require ```pybind11```.
 Compile into the```py3dscene/bin/``` folder.
 So, this folder should contain the file ```tiny_gltf.pyd```

+The module contains loader for pre-build binaries for Windows x64 Python 3.6 - 3.12.
+All these binaries placed in [release](https://github.com/Tugcga/py3dscene/releases/tag/1.0) page.
+The module search required binaries and if there are no ones, then it try to download proper version from this page.

 ## Supported geometric data

 * Objects hierarchy